avo-hq/docs.avohq.io/docs/3.0/authorization.md

 ```
 :::

-## Make sure Avo knows who your current user is
+## Ensure Avo knows who your current user is

 Before setting any policies up, please ensure Avo knows your current user.
 Usually, this 👇 set up should be fine, but follow [the authentication guide](./authentication#customize-the-current-user-method) for more information.